 Since our definition directly implied that outcomes need to start with action verbs, they, in turn, require students to ‘execute the verb’ as well as know the content.
 By the same token, an outcome requires teachers to ‘teach the verb’ as well as the content, otherwise learners won’t be able to carry out the demonstration process determined by the verb.
 And, of course, assessments had to follow suit; they had to ‘allow the verb to be demonstrated’.
 We soon found, however, that we also had to draw a sharp distinction between very simple verbs/processes (such as name, list, and underline), and more complex and powerful ones (like explain, design, and produce).

-Learning that Really Matters in the Long Run
+Matters in the Long Run

 All of this eventually led to a term that further expanded the meaning of what an outcome was.
 We called it: Outcomes of Significance, and suggested that the word ‘significance’ meant something that needs to last and really matter in the long run.
 By emphasizing the word ‘significance’ we eventually eliminated this Friday, this grading period, this semester, and this school year as definers of ‘the long run’.
 But which ‘long run’ did OBE implementers ultimately have in mind?
 High school graduation?
 College?
 University?
 Or life?
 Again, we weren’t sure, but within a year those questions led us to create ‘The Demonstration Mountain’ (shown below) and it, in turn, led to the development of a future-focused approach to designing outcomes that we called “Transformational”.